TurbulentDynamics/TurbulentDynamics.github.io/_pages/technology.md

 title: Technology
 permalink: /technology/
 ---

-Our software runs on specialised systems, using X86 and GPU (and TPU in 2019).
+Developed software for specialised systems using X86 and GPU.

-We have trained a network to fill in the gaps in the large structures allowing the computation to progress using traditional techniques.
-This in effect replaces grid refinement techniques.
-We are now leveraging that knowledge to use ML in post processing, and in situ feature detection.
+In-house speciality is bespoke hardware to reduce the cost of large scale simulations by 80% over cloud traditional providers.

+Leverage Machine Learning to further reduce cost

+Developing ML techniques in post processing and in situ feature detection.